 As Accounting Officer, the Chief Executive Officer has responsibility for ensuring that the Trust delivers good value in the use of public resources.
-The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+The accounting officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.

-The Accounting Officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
-The Accounting Officer for the Trust has delivered improved value for money during the year by;
+The Accounting Officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
+The Accounting Officer for the Trust has delivered improved value for money during the year by:

 - Robust financial governance and budget management.
-The Trust needs to build up reserves to get to its target level and therefore during the year there has been close monitoring of budgets and all members of staff have been as economical as possible. - Value for money purchasing.
+The Trust has built up reserves to get to its target level by close monitoring of budgets and all members of staff being as economical as possible. - Value for money purchased.
 The Trust has taken advantage of economies of scale in some areas of purchasing.
-This is a long-term project as contracts entered into before becoming a Trust need to come to an end, enabling contracts across the Trust to be amalgamated.
-Savings have already been achieved in relation to transport and purchasing of software. - Reviewing controls and managing risk.
+This is a long-termed project as contracts entered into before becoming a Trust need to come to an end, enabling contracts across the Trust to be amalgamated.
+Savings have already been achieved in relation to transport, purchasing of software and specialist team services. - Reviewing controls and managing risk.
 New controls for monitoring the duration of contracts have been established to ensure there is sufficient time to potentially give notice on contracts and undertake a procurement exercise for renewals. - Outlining procedures for accepting best value quotes, noting that this is not necessarily the cheapest quote.
-This was used to good effect when considering the procurement options for premises management software.
+This was used to good effect when considering the procurement oprtions for premises management software.